The Book of Kings

 On The Second...

-Saran D’Mor, the Queen of Adrid, wanders a foreign world without a shred of memory.
-Lost, alone, and plagued by dreams of a place and people that cannot exist, she sets out to unravel the mystery of her forgotten life by making friends and enemies in the underbelly of New York City.
+Lost, alone, and plagued by dreams of a place and people that cannot exist, Sara sets out to unravel the mystery of her forgotten life by making friends and enemies in the underbelly of New York City’s magical fight club, Escape Velocity.

 On The First...